agadin/QP2_big_data_project_tools/README.md

 # Introduction

-## `visualize_3D_solid.py`
+## `visualize_3D_solid.ipynb`
 A simple 3D object viewer using plotly.
 The input is a singlefolder containing a stack of `.tif` images.
 The output is a 3D object viewer that can be rotated and zoomed in and out.

+## `surrace_classifier.ipynb`
+The Surface Classifier tool analyzes 3D image stacks to quantify surface characteristics, providing surface statistics and exporting a 3D mesh (`.obj` file) for further insights or 3D printing.

 # Installation
 Each tool is designed to be run in its own jupyter notebook.
-At the start of the notebook the necessary libraries are imported using the `.txt` file with the same name as the notebook/python file.
+Run all cells in the notebook in order to use the tool.

 # Usage